jmagman/flutter-wiki/Deferred-Components.md

 ### Tooling

-Flutter’s tooling comes with the capability to instruct `gen_snapshot` to build split AOT and pack the `.so` files and assets into an Android dynamic feature module.
+Flutter’s tooling comes with the capability to instruct `gen_snapshot` to build split AOT, and pack the `.so` files and assets into an Android dynamic feature module.

 Custom implementations are typically unable to make use of this tooling.
-Therefore, you may have to write custom tooling to package the `.so` files and assets yourself to work alongside the custom `DeferredComponentManager` implementation.
+Therefore, you may have to write custom tooling to package the `.so` files and assets, so they work alongside the custom `DeferredComponentManager` implementation.

-To make `gen_snapshot` generate loading units and the .so shared libraries, pass the `--loading_unit_manifest=<manifestPath>` option to `gen_snapshot`.
-This will create a .json file at your manifestPath that contains the loading units and corresponding `.so` libs generated.
-The `.so` file and assets can then be packed in whatever format you wish to distribute them on your file server.
+To make `gen_snapshot` generate loading units, and the `.so` shared libraries, pass the `--loading_unit_manifest=<manifestPath>` option to `gen_snapshot`.

+This will create a .json file at your `manifestPath` that contains the loading units and corresponding `.so` libs generated.
+The `.so` file and assets can then be packed in whatever format you wish to distribute on your file server.
 It is also your responsibility to unpack this format in your `DeferredComponentManager` implementation.

 ### File server

 Since custom implementations typically do not use the Play store, a custom system for hosting and serving files to end users should be implemented.
-This part is highly variable in how it can be accomplished, and the only requirement is that it functions in tandem with the `DeferredComponentManager` implementation to deliver the files needed to load Dart shared libraries and assets.
+This part is highly variable in how it can be accomplished, and the only requirement is that it functions in tandem with the `DeferredComponentManager` implementation, so it delivers the files needed to load Dart shared libraries, and assets.